 A Quick Note Our tester is a she, who is straight, white, and in her late 20s.
 Her experiences were inevitably impacted by these facts.
 Your mileage may vary.

-Our finalists are all likely names you recognize — OkCupid, Match.com, eHarmony, and Plenty of Fish — and our tester tried them all.
+They’re are all likely names you recognize: OkCupid, Match.com, eHarmony, Plenty of Fish, Tinder, Bumble, and Zoosk.
+Our tester tried them all.
 She came up with a snappy username, entered her personal information, wrote detailed but pithy descriptions of her hobbies and interests, answered hundreds of multiple-choice questions, posted photos, and browsed profile after profile.
 She kept a detailed log of every view, like, wink, fave, and message she received.
 We used it all to find the best.

 We looked at how easy it was to create a great profile.

 Good online dating profiles are both extremely important and surprisingly hard to find.
-Dolor says, “When online dating, people skim through profiles, so it’s important to stand out in the crowd.
+Krissy Dolor, the director of dating at eFlirt says, “When online dating, people skim through profiles, so it’s important to stand out in the crowd.
 Avoid being generic with clichés like ‘live, laugh, love’ or ‘I like to laugh and have fun.’”

-One way for a site to help users avoid that trap is to offer lots of fill-in-the-blanks and multiple-choice questions — that way, you don’t have to come up with any clever turns of phrase.
+One way for a dating app or site to help users avoid that trap is to offer lots of fill-in-the-blanks and multiple-choice questions — that way, you don’t have to come up with any clever turns of phrase.
 But of course, without your voice, it’s hard for your personality to shine through in your profile.
-The best sites strike a balance between both approaches.
+The best ones strike a balance between both approaches.

 And how accurate the algorithms were.

-All four of our top sites used some sort of algorithm to match you with people you should be compatible with and interested in — and keep those “automatic nos” out of your feed.
-This is the real heart of online dating (anyone could sift through profiles on their own) and some sites do it better than others.
+All of our top dating apps use an algorithm to match you with people you should be compatible with and interested in — and keep those “automatic nos” out of your feed.
+This is the real heart of online dating (anyone could sift through profiles on their own) and some sites and apps do it better than others.

 We wanted meaningful interactions to outweigh mediocre ones.

-Since our tester was a straight woman, her experience with dating sites is weighted more toward receiving messages than sending messages.
-(According to a study from data off OkCupid, the majority of women don’t send the first message in online dating conversations.)
-To keep our judgments as objective as possible, we used the following definitions:
+Since our tester was a straight woman, her experience with online dating is weighted more toward receiving messages than sending messages.
+(According to a study from OkCupid, the majority of women don’t send the first message in online dating conversations — but they get great results when they do.)
+To keep our judgments as objective as possible, we used a rubric to categorize each message:

 Cost was a factor, but not a big one.

-Because none of our top four sites were exorbitantly priced, we didn’t take cost into account too heavily when ranking them.
-That said, the fact that OkCupid is free definitely stands out.
+Because none of the platforms we tested were exorbitantly priced, we didn’t weigh cost too heavily when ranking them.
+That said, the fact that OkCupid, Tinder, and Bumble are free definitely stands out.

-Our Picks for the Best Online Dating Sites
+Our Picks for the Best Online Dating Platforms

 No matter what you’re looking for — casual hookups, marriage, polyamory, relationships with men, relationships with women, a little bit of everything — OkCupid can accommodate.
 It’s by far the best-looking and easiest to use of our top four, on both browser and mobile, with intuitive iconography and streamlined features.
 Two factors really set OkCupid apart from the competition: It produces the best profiles, and it uses the best matching algorithm.